 In 2003, Peter Jenniskens proposed that this object, 2003 EH1, is the parent body of the Quadrantid meteor shower.

 Quadrantid meteors have a mysterious parent object.
 In 2003, astronomer Peter Jenniskens tentatively identified the parent body of the Quadrantids as the asteroid 2003 EH1.
 If indeed this body is the Quadrantids parent, then the Quadrantids, like the Geminid meteors, come from a rocky body – not an icy comet.
 Strange.

 In turn, though, 2003 EH1 might be the same object as the comet C/1490 Y1, which was observed by Chinese, Japanese and Korean astronomers 500 years ago.

 So the exact story behind the Quadrantids’ parent object remains somewhat mysterious.

-Bottom line: The first meteor shower of 2015, the Quadrantid meteor shower, will probably be at its best before dawn January 4.
+Bottom line: The first major meteor shower of 2017, and every year, the Quadrantid meteor shower, will probably be at its best in the hours between midnight and dawn January 3 or 4.
 This shower is best for the Northern Hemisphere because its radiant point is far to the north on the sky’s dome.
-In 2015, this shower must content with the bright light of the almost-full moon.

 How do I translate Universal Time to my time zone?